MooersLab/writingLogTemplateInOrg/README.md

 - region-csv-to-org-table
 - create-org-table-with-caption
 - count-non-blank-lines
-- export-csv-to-sqlite-table (great for creating databases from csv files)
+- export-csv-to-sqlite-table (great for creating databases from CSV files)
-- export-csv-to-matched-sqlite-table (great for adding data in csv file to existing database)
+- export-csv-to-matched-sqlite-table (great for adding data in a CSV file to an existing database)
 - get-citekeys-from-bibtex-file
 - wrap-citekey-and-create-tex-file
 - insert-org-captioned-figure